Consumer Action Law

 Your Right to Unwind the Deal

-If the dealer can’t secure financing at the originally agreed terms, California law generally gives you the right to return the vehicle and get your trade-in back, receive a full refund of your down payment, cancel all add-on products and extended warranties, and walk away with no further obligation.
+If the dealer can’t secure financing at the originally agreed terms, California law generally gives you the right to return the vehicle, get your trade-in back, receive a full refund of your down payment, and cancel any add-on products or extended warranties.
+You can walk away with no further obligation.

 Protection Against Bait-and-Switch